Automated Evaluation of Large Vision-Language Models on Self-driving Corner Cases: CODA-LM Dataset

 \section{CODA-LM Dataset}

-We present the CODA-LM, a dataset constructed specifically for the autonomous driving, emphasizing the multimodal perception and planning in the corner case scenarios collected from the CODA~\cite{li2022coda} dataset.
-CODA-LM comprises 5,000 real-world driving scenarios with 28,000 instances of key entities textual annotations, and 10,000 corner case object texts, which addresses the notable gap in current autonomous driving multimodal datasets concerning the coverage of corner case circumstances.
-The critical entities affecting autonomous driving decision-making are categorized into seven distinct groups, including \textit{vehicles}, \textit{vulnerable road users (VRUs)}, \textit{traffic signs}, \textit{traffic lights}, \textit{traffic cones}, \textit{barriers}, and \textit{miscellaneous} (\eg, animals and traffic islands).
+Based on the road corner cases from CODA~\cite{li2022coda}, our CODA-LM comprises 9,768 real-world driving scenarios with 41,722 textual annotations for critical road entities and 21,537 annotations for road corner cases.
+Critical road entities affecting self-driving decision-making are categorized into seven distinct groups, including \textit{vehicles}, \textit{vulnerable road users (VRUs)}, \textit{traffic signs}, \textit{traffic lights}, \textit{traffic cones}, \textit{barriers}, and \textit{other objects} (\eg, animals and traffic islands).
+As illustrated in Fig.~\ref{fig:dataset example}, our CODA-LM involves a task hierarchy with three principal tasks, including the \textit{general perception}, \textit{regional perception}, and \textit{driving suggestion}, as detailed in Sec.~\ref{sec:general_perception}-\ref{sec:suggestion} separately.
+Such a systematic task hierarchy requires LVLMs to understand complex driving situations, providing a comprehensive assessment of \textbf{interpretable} self-driving agents empowered by LVLMs.

-CODA-LM involves three principal tasks, including the \textit{general perception}, \textit{regional perception}, and \textit{driving suggestion}, as illustrated in Fig.~\ref{fig:dataset example}.
-The \textbf{general perception} task focuses on describing the existence of all salient road objects and explaining why they would affect driving behavior, while the \textbf{regional perception} task is dedicated to location-aware perception, where given a bounding box of a specific corner case object, LVLMs are required to describe and explain its potential effect to the ego car.
-The \textbf{driving suggestion} task, instead, aims to provide the optimal driving advices based on the previous perception results.
-The systematic task hierarchy requires LVLMs to deeply understand the complex driving environments, providing a comprehensive assessment of the intelligent autonomous driving agents powered by LVLMs.
-Next, we explain the detailed data structure of the three tasks in Sec.~\ref{sec:general_perception} to~\ref{sec:suggestion}, respectively.